TradeIdeasPhilip/compress/README.md

 Between blocks we hope for the best, and typically do well.

 This program had some interesting results.
-Furter research in this direction is warranted.
+Further research in this direction is warranted.

 The details of the block structure are currently quite clunky.
 Sometimes we get to a point where we probably should have ended the block sooner.